 The requestor can specify the target managed object instances based on the managed object tree (as defined in the SA5 Network Resourece Models) representing the network and management functions.
 The simplest approach is to directly identify the managed object instances where data shall be produced.
 More sophisticated approaches allow to specify one or more subtrees where data shall be produced and may specify also managed object classes.

-The requestor can specify a geographical area or a tracking area.
-The system needs to translate this information into the target managed object instances.
+The requestor can specify one or multiple of the following filteration criteria.
+The system needs to select the target managed object instances based on these criteria.

+A geographical area or a tracking area: In a very big network, it makes more senses to mention a particular location that the NF or measurements belongs.
+It will keep measurements reporting swift and efficient.

+Virtual resource utilization percentage: Consumer may mention a threshold for virtual resource (vRAM,vCPU,vDisk) utilization as a criteria of target nodes for measurement reporting.
+This can be done in order to assist the resource-deprived nodes.
+The management data will only be collected from the nodes whose average virtual resource consumption is crossing the defined threshold.

+The domain e.g RAN, CN: In case of recurrent issues, a consumer may want to have understanding of a particular provider’s products for further actions.
+Further, a consumer might only specializes in analysing and understanding a particular domain performance like RAN or Core.
+In such scenario, it should be possible to indicate the domain from where consumer wants measurements for its usage.

+The traffic type e.g user plane or control plane: 5G brings clear separation (CUPS) of user plane and control plane NFs in a network, a consumer may leverage it to identify target nodes to have measurements from.
+For example, the measurement report may be expected from user plane nodes only.

+The service type e.g data, voice and video: Service in a telecom network can be classified as data, voice or video.
+Suppose if a consumer mentions voice here, it means only those NFs need to be checked for measurements reporting which are involved in a voice services.

+The slice type e.g eMBB, URLLC: Consumer may mention a particular slice type (eMBB, URLLC, mIoT, V2X, HMTC) as the filteration criteria.
+It may help in narrowing down the target NF(s), which are part of provided slice type(s).

 After production the data needs to be reported to the data consumers.
 Reporting can be based on multiple reporting methods such as file or streaming.
 Data reporting needs to be requested by the data consumer.
 The requestor must specify the control parameters for reporting such as the reporting method and the address the data shall be delivered to.

 Depending on access rights and security settings, data consumers may be subject to restrictions regarding the data they can access.